OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_AFU_interface.md

 One impediment to portability is proper tie-offs of unused devices.
 An AFU written today can not anticipate new devices that may be added to future platforms.
 The PIM solves this by inverting the normal tie-off process: an AFU declares the interfaces to which it has connected.
 The PIM ties off all other ports.

 Tie-offs are passed to the PIM as bit masks in parameters.
 The mask makes it possible to indicate, for example, that a single local memory bank is being driven.
-If a future platform adds an additional local memory bank, the PIM will tie it off while maintaining the AFU's connection to port 0.
+If a future platform adds an additional local memory bank, the PIM will tie it off while maintaining the AFU's connection to bank 0.
 There is no harm to setting mask bits that don't correspond to devices on a particular board.
 An AFU that will connect to however many memory banks are offered can safely set the mask to -1, indicating all banks have connections.

 Tie-off parameters are all of the form: *\<interface class\>\_IN\_USE\_MASK()*.
 Every AFU is expected to instantiate the tie-off module: